simbasailor/acl-chinese/zhCN/notes-cn.rst

 备注 100-2 (Notes 100-2)
 ==================================

-In	older	Common	Lisp	implementations,	you	have	to	use	def	s e t f	to	define how a call should be treated when it appears as the first argument to setf.
-Be careful when translating, because the parameter representing the new value comes last in the definition of a function whose name is given as the second argument to def setf.
+In	older	Common	Lisp	implementations,	you	have to use ``defsetf`` to define how a call should be treated when it appears as the first argument to setf.
+Be careful when translating, because the parameter representing the new value comes last in the definition of a function whose name is given as the second argument to ``defsetf`` .
 That is, the call

 ::